 - ¼ teaspoon garlic salt

-- Preheat oven to 425 degrees.
-Line two baking sheets with aluminum foil and spray generously with non-stick cooking spray; set aside.
+- Preheat oven to 425 degrees F. Line two baking sheets with aluminum foil and spray the foil generously with nonstick cooking spray.
+Set aside.

-- Place flour in a wide shallow dish or pie plate.
+- Place the flour in a wide shallow dish or pie plate.
 In another similar dish, combine plain panko bread crumbs, Old Bay, garlic powder, parsley, salt, pepper, and olive oil.
 In a third shallow dish, lightly beat the eggs.

 - Lightly season the fish with a little salt.
 Then, dredge one piece of fish in all-purpose flour, coating both sides.
 Transfer floured fish to a separate piece of foil temporarily.
 Repeat with remaining pieces of fish.

 - One by one dip the flour coated fish first into the egg, allowing excess to drip back into dish, then into panko mixture, coating both sides of the fish well.
-Place on prepared, foil lined baking sheets and repeat process with remaining flour coated fish.
+Place on the prepared, foil lined baking sheets and repeat the process with the remaining flour coated fish.

-- Bake until lightly browned, 12 to 15 minutes, rotating sheets from top to bottom halfway through.
+- Bake until lightly browned, 12 to 15 minutes, rotating the sheets from top to bottom halfway through the baking time.

 Optional Creamy Dill Sauce

-- Combine all ingredients in a small bowl.
+- Combine all the ingredients in a small bowl.
 Refrigerate until ready to serve.